Need Help? Give us a call.

 However, oftentimes equity financing also involves giving the investor some say in how your company is run.
 Many startup owners choose to give their investors a seat on their Board of Directors, giving investors some influence over the business’s direction.

 Have you ever heard of “unicorns” in business?
-Unicorns are businesses that explode.
+Unicorns are startups that are valued at over $1 billion.
 They bring in incredible amounts of revenue very quickly, and likely go public or get acquired very quickly.
 Think Uber.

 That’s not to say all investors are like this.
 You might have some luck working with industry-specific investors or using your network.
 However, when considering the debt vs. equity debate you need to consider the type of business you currently run and the type of business you want to run (not all business owners start a business to become the next Uber, for instance).